21 Fantastic Things to do this Winter in Philly

 The seasonal Blue Cross Riverrink in Old City has been a favorite winter pastime of both locals and tourists since opening in 1994.
 Riverrink is the biggest and most scenic rink in the Philadelphia area.
+Winterfest is one of the city’s top winter/holiday attractions.
 By day, take in gorgeous views of the quaint waterfront and the Benjamin Franklin Bridge.
 By night, enjoy skating amongst twinkling lights.
 Take a break and roast s’mores by the firepit or get grab a cozy blanket, relax on a rocking chair & treat yourself to a coffee from renowned Philly roaster La Colombe.

 - Location: 101 S Christopher Columbus Blvd

 - Riverrink pricing & Hours

 2. Treat yourself to a specialty hot cocoa

 There are no shortage of local places to grab a steaming mug of hot cocoa to warm yourself up on a cold winter’s day.
 The Ritz Carlton offers the most decadent cocoa in a most luxurious setting, although it comes at quite a high price (a whopping 12 bucks!)
 A more moderate option is Max Brenner, an award- winning NYC originated chocolate shop.
 With a menu loaded to the brim with chocolate treats, Max Brenner is the ultimate chocolate lover’s dream come true.
 The Chocolate Pizza here was featured on a Travel Channel special entitled “The best thing I ever ate.”